kyungseopkim/goworkbed/convert2https/readme.txt

 this is a tool to convert urls started with "http://" in account setting and published urls.

-CAUTION:
+==CAUTION:==
-convert2https and database.yml files should be the same folder. convert2https is looking database connection info at database.yml
+convert2https and database.yml files should be in the same folder. convert2https is looking database connection info at database.yml

 Syntax: